 AutoGOJA Guidelines Oriented Job Analysis > Benefits of a Job Analysis

-The Benefits of Performing a Job Analysis!
+What are the Benefits of Performing a Job Analysis?

-The primary reason an organization will perform a job analysis is so that they can ensure that their employee selection procedure is valid and defensible.
+The primary reason an organization will perform a job analysis is to ensure the selection procedures they use to choose between job applicants are valid and defensible.
 Practically speaking, a valid selection procedure is one that accurately measures the actual requirements of the job in a fair and reliable way.
+A valid selection procedure should measure only knowledge, skills, abilities, and personal characteristics that the job analysis has identified as being required to perform important and/or critical job duties.
+Essentially, a valid selection procedure should only measure the qualifications that are really needed for the job.

-Academically speaking, the Principles and Standards have adopted the same definition for validity: "The degree to which accumulated evidence and theory support specific interpretations of test scores entailed by proposed uses of a test."
+Academically speaking, the SIOP Principles and APA Standards have adopted the same definition for validity: "The degree to which accumulated evidence and theory support specific interpretations of test scores entailed by proposed uses of a test."

 -